bspeice/speice.io/_drafts/stacking-up.md

 both the short- and long-term.
 When requesting memory, the [`push` instruction](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html) can typically complete in [1 or 2 cycles](https://agner.org/optimize/instruction_tables.ods) (<1 nanosecond on modern CPUs).
-Heap memory instead requires using an allocator (specialized software to track what memory is in use) to reserve space.
+Contrast that to heap memory which requires an allocator (specialized software to track what memory is in use) to reserve space.
 And when you're finished with your memory, the `pop` instruction likewise runs in 1-3 cycles, as opposed to an allocator needing to worry about memory fragmentation